Module rpps.dobject

 Functions

-def ensure_bit(dobj)
+def ensure_bit(dobj)-

-def ensure_byte(dobj)
+def ensure_byte(dobj)-

 Classes

-class BitObject (data=None, meta=None)
+class BitObject (data=None)-

 Expand source code

-class BitObject(DataObject): type = Type.BIT data = np.array([], dtype=bool) def __str__(self): return f"{super().__str__()}:{self.bin}" @property def bin(self): return self.data.astype(int)
+class BitObject(DataObject): type = Type.BIT data = np.array([], dtype=bool) def __str__(self): return f"{super().__str__()}:{self.bin}" @property def bin(self): return self.data.astype(int)Parent DataObject class

 Ancestors